mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 1. Copy provided /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override into your file system /usr/share/glib-2.0/schemas/.<br>Then as su/sudo run this in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/<br>
 2. Copy provided /etc/xdg/autostart/z_login.desktop into your file system /etc/xdg/autostart/.
 This runs at userlogin and calls a script (/usr/share/customscripts/z_login.sh).<br>
-3. Make a directory: /usr/share/customscripts, and copy the provided /usr/share/customscripts/z_login.sh into it.<br>
+3. Make a directory: /usr/share/customscripts ( make sure group: others can read & execute permissions), and copy the provided /usr/share/customscripts/z_login.sh into it.<br>
 4. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh.
 5. This is all that is actually required to make it work.
 However, be sure to remove Panel functions as per next below.
 <br>